E numbers: which ones can I eat?

 | Synthetic | Preservative | E285 | Sodium tetraborate | |

-| Naturally occurring gas | Preservative, coolant, "fizz" in lemonade | E290 | Carbon dioxide | |
+| Naturally occurring gas | Preservative, refrigerant, "fizz" in lemonade | E290 | Carbon dioxide | |

 | Synthetic/natural | Food acid | E296 | Malic acid | Can be GM |